ECHO staff provide dynamic, proactive leadership that engages policy makers and the community to end homelessness.

 Katie has a Master’s degree in Medical Anthropology and Sociology from the University of Amsterdam in the Netherlands, and a Bachelor’s degree in Anthropology from Texas A&M University.
 Katie has traveled to Zambia, India, England, and much of Europe.
 In addition to traveling, Katie spends her free time enjoying live music, eating chips and salsa at every opportunity, and doing hot yoga.

-Jordan Schmid joined ECHO as a Coordinated Assessment Implementation Specialist at the beginning of 2016.
+Jordan Schmid first joined ECHO as a Coordinated Assessment Implementation Specialist at the beginning of 2016 and became an Outreach & Navigation Specialist in March of 2018.
 Prior to working at ECHO Jordan worked as a CA staff at Front Steps, and as a Youth Care Coordinator at the Settlement Home for Children.
 Before beginning his work in the non-profit sector, Jordan graduated from St. Edward’s University in December of 2013 with a BA in History.
 Jordan enjoys travelling (Including visits to his family in the Fatherland), service work and he is also a little too into sports and hip-hop.